jazzband/website/docs/news/2026/03/14/10-years-of-jazzband.md

 "open access" should actually mean.
 The tension between openness and control was never fully resolved.

-**Moderation was another solo job.** Over the years I had to block 10 accounts from the GitHub organization – first crypto spammers who joined just to be in the org, then community conflicts that needed real moderation decisions, and finally the AI-driven spam that made the open model untenable.
+#### Moderation was another solo job

+Over the years I had to block 10 accounts from the GitHub organization – first crypto spammers who joined just to be in the org, then community conflicts that needed real moderation decisions, and finally the AI-driven spam that made the open model untenable.
 None of that is unusual for an organization this size, but it all went through one person.

+#### The onboarding bottleneck

-**Every transferred project got an onboarding checklist** – a webhook automatically opened an "Implement Jazzband guidelines" issue with TODOs like fixing links, adding badges, setting up CI, adding `jazzband` to PyPI, deciding on a project lead.
+Every transferred project got an onboarding checklist – a webhook automatically opened an "Implement Jazzband guidelines" issue with TODOs like fixing links, adding badges, setting up CI, adding `jazzband` to PyPI, deciding on a project lead.
 41 projects got one